Polyvagal Physical Therapy

 • Nervous system dysregulation following injury or surgery

-By calming the nervous system, polyvagal-informed PT helps patients access new movement possibilities and rebuild trust in their bodies.
+Symptoms of Autonomic Nervous System distress (dysautonomia) are known to begin or worsen after triggering events, such as injuries, surgery, puberty, childbirth, hormonal shifts, viruses, etc. By calming the nervous system, a polyvagal-informed approach helps patients access new movement possibilities and rebuild a sense of trust and safety in their bodies.

 What Happens During a Polyvagal PT Session?